How To Follow Up With Interactive Content Leads?

 You can attribute this to ever-growing “banner blindness” where web surfers don’t even notice ads on a webpage.
 To combat this problem, marketers are turning to interactive content like quizzes and calculators to cut through the noise and engage potential leads.
 And it’s working.

-93% of marketers said that interactive content was effective when it came to educating consumers and 88% think this type of content separates their brand from industry rivals.
-With the blue ocean of interactive content to drive leads, there is one key element to keep in mind as you set up your cost calculators, graded quizzes, and diagnostic calculators: remember to follow up.
+Consider this, according to ION Interactive 93% of marketers said that interactive content was effective when it came to educating consumers.
+And 88% think this type of content separates their brand from industry rivals.
+Also, with the blue ocean of interactive content to drive leads, there is one key element to keep in mind as you set up your cost calculators, graded quizzes, and diagnostic calculators: remember to follow up.

 Pro Tip: Find Out How Many More Leads Can Interactive Content Get You